Gluten free, vegetarian, soy free, refined sugar free.

 Small handful of pepitas for the topping (optional)

 Preheat oven to 160 degrees celsius.
-Line a loaf tin with baking paper and set aside.
+Line a loaf tin (approx 25cm x 13cm x 7cm deep) with baking paper and set aside.
 Mix dried ingredients together.
 Then add the eggs and yoghurt, and mix to combine.
 Add zucchini and mix well.
 Pour into the prepared tin and top with pepitas if desired.
 Cook for approx 50 – 60 minutes or until cooked through and brown on top.